jovycarvalho/PyProj_blueprint/docs/usage.md

 # Usage

-Now you can program your application inside the blueprint directory.
+Now you can program your application inside the testpiloteval directory.
 The following command will start your application.

 ```bash
 poetry run start